X Close

 About

 The Pigment Farm is the latest initiative of the Material Research Project.
-The aim is to propagate plants to explore the world of natural dyes and develop an understanding and low-tech practical knowledge of growing and manufacture.
-This will be explored through a series of open workshops and lectures devoted to extracting and producing colour.
+The farm aims to propagate plants in order to explore the world of natural dyes and develop an understanding and low-tech practical knowledge of growing and manufacture, explored through a series of open workshops and lectures devoted to producing colour.
 The farm also aims to enrich the environment and create an everyday opportunity for the UCL community to experience the cultivation of colour and engage in wellbeing activities.
-It will be a place for artists, scientists, historians and conservationists to experiment and analyse common materials.
-The results of research stemming from these investigations will be disseminated on the Methods Room blog, featuring updates with images on the Farm’s progress, recipes and individual researches, including exhibitions in the Material Museum and in the lunchtime lectures series.
+It is a place for artists, scientists, historians and conservationists to experiment and analyse common materials.
+The results of research stemming from these investigations will be disseminated on the Methods Room blog and Instagram, featuring up-dates and images of the farm’s progress.

-The Pigment Farm is very grateful for financial support from UCL Friend’s Trust.
+The Pigment Farm is very grateful for financial support from UCL Friend’s Trust in 2019 and The Campus Experience Team.

 Lea Collet’s work (b.1989, France) vacillates between collaboration, performance, installations, video and fiction.
 Through the writing and performance of open scenarios, her productions explore technological rituals, botanical translation, social ecology, speculative storytelling and collective mythologies.
 Lea Collet studied at Camberwell College of Arts, London at BA level followed by an MA at Slade School of Fine Art, London.
 She now works at the Slade.